39sanskar/39sanskar/README.md

 ## About Me

 No hype.
-Just clean code. meaning
+Just clean code.

 I'm a software developer who thrives on turning complexity into clarity.